 - Improper medication combinations – There are many prescription error cases where the drugs would be properly prescribed alone, but together cause serious or fatal injuries.
 These problems can be resolved by reading the package inserts and some hospitals and pharmacies have computer programs to assist in avoiding error.
 Yet there are still thousands of injuries from improper prescription combinations every year.

-- Wrong medication - The patient is simply given the wrong medication by the pharmacy because a pharmacy misfill.
+- Wrong medication - The patient is simply given the wrong medication by the pharmacy because of a pharmacy misfill.
 According to Jury Verdict Research, plaintiffs prevail at trial in 31% of these pharmacy misfill cases.

 - Handwriting errors – Incredibly in 2008, our lawyers still commonly see the failure to administer the proper dosage from handwriting transcription errors.
 In the fortunate cases, handwriting error will only delay the time until patients receive their prescribed drug.
 At worst, a misread order can lead to serious injury or death.
-A lot of experts started making guesses as to the percentage of handwriting prescription errors after the heparin overdose given to Dennis Quaid's infant twins, but no definite study has been done to demonstrate the number of prescription handwriting errors.
+A lot of experts started making guesses as to the percentage of handwriting prescription errors after the heparin overdose given to Dennis Quaid's infant twins, but no definitive study has been done to demonstrate the number of prescription handwriting errors.

 - Drug name mix-ups - Many prescription drugs have similar-sounding names.
 The physician and pharmacist need to be vigilant about ensuring they are not negligent in prescribing or dispensing the wrong medication.
 You would think this would be rare but name confusion is among the most common causes of prescription errors.
 A prime example is the confusion between the epilepsy drug Lamictal and antifungal drug Lamisil.
 About 10 years ago when scores of pharmacies were interchangeably filling prescriptions for Lamictal and Lamisil to the point where the FDA and Glaxo were required to send "Dear Doctor" letters advising of the confusion.
 Usually, there is no significant injury but with the wrong drug or the wrong patient, the injuries can be catastrophic or fatal.
 With the Lamictal/Lamisil confusion, the possible consequences of this mix-up were severe most for epileptic patients receiving Lamisil were not be able to control seizures which is obviously a big deal.
 Patients receiving Lamictal by mistake were at risk for less serious side effects such blood pressure problems, rashes, and other troubling but not severe side effects.